lmcrean/Crocodile-Kingdom/README.md

 ***

 ## 1.4.
-Well Done feature
+You Win feature
 <img alt="placeholder" src="assets/media/issues/feature-well-done.gif" width="300px">

-When all the cards are flipped, the Well Done modal appears.
+When all the cards are flipped, the You Win modal appears.
 It displays the number of turns taken and remaining, and a restart button.
+It uses the wording "well done" to encourage the player.

 ***